Switching Behaviour of MOSFET

 1. Switching Loss is relatively lower than the conduction loss in this case.

-2. Gate Loss and Output capacitance Loss are relatively smaller than conduction and switching losses
+2. Gate Loss and Output capacitance Loss are significantly smaller than conduction and switching losses

-3. The computed result is very close to the simulated result of 0.460W.
+3. The computed result is very close to the simulated result of 0.465W.

 Comments